 \section{Introduction}

-A treatment regime is a set of decision rules that determines a personalized treatment plan based on evolving treatment and covariate history \citep[][]{murphy2003optimal, chakraborty2014dynamic,butchBookDTR}.
-An optimal treatment regime maximizes the mean of some cumulative measure of patient health across a target population.
+A treatment regime is a set of decision rules that determines a personalized treatment plan by mapping a patient's evolving treatment and covariate history to a series of recommended treatments \citep[][]{murphy2003optimal, chakraborty2014dynamic,butchBookDTR}.
+An optimal treatment regime maximizes the mean of some cumulative measure of patient health when applied in a target population.
 Thus, there is keen interest in the development of statistical methodology for the estimation of optimal treatment regimes both to inform clinical practice and to generate new hypotheses about heterogeneous treatment effects \citep[][]{athey2016recursive, wager2018estimation}.
-Seminal methods for estimating optimal treatment regimes from observational or randomized studies included g-estimation \citep[][]{robins1997, murphy2003optimal,robins2004optimal}, $Q$-learning and its variants \cite[][]{murphy2005generalization,moodie2007demystifying,henderson2010regret,schulte2014q,moodie2014q,song2015penalized,taylor2015reader,zhang2018interpretable,ertefaie2014constructing}, and inverse probability weighting \citep[][]{robins1999testing, murphy2001marginal,van2006causal,robins2008estimation}.
+Seminal methods for estimating optimal treatment regimes from observational or randomized studies include g-estimation \citep[][]{robins1997, murphy2003optimal,robins2004optimal}, $Q$-learning and its variants \cite[][]{murphy2005generalization,moodie2007demystifying,henderson2010regret,schulte2014q,moodie2014q,song2015penalized,taylor2015reader,zhang2018interpretable,ertefaie2014constructing}, and inverse probability weighting \citep[][]{robins1999testing, murphy2001marginal,van2006causal,robins2008estimation}.
 More recently, there has been a surge of research on extending these methods to make them more flexible, e.g., through the use of machine learning methods \cite[][]{zhao2012estimating,zhang2012estimating,rubin2012statistical,moodie2014q,zhao2009reinforcement,zhao2015new,laber2015tree,luedtke2016super,xu2016bayesian,wager2018estimation,tao2018tree,jiang2019entropy,luckett2019estimating,liu2019learning}, or to allow them to work with high-dimensional feature spaces or other complex data structures \cite[][]{lu2013variable,mckeague2014estimation,tian2014simple,song2015penalized,ciarleglio2015treatment,ciarleglio2016flexible,laber2017functional,shi2018high,ertefaie2014constructing,wallace2019model,shi2019sparse}.
-While the literature on treatment regimes is rich and growing rapidly, the types of data to which these methods apply is restrictive.
-Existing methods for finite-time-horizon decision problems require that one be able to align patient treatment decisions in time and that the conditional average treatment effect at each decision point be estimated using either regression or weighting methods.
-For indefinite-time-horizon problems, existing methods for estimating optimal treatment regimes require that the data-generating distribution have sufficient structure to allow pooling of data over time points and extrapolation to future decisions, e.g., the data-generating model might be assumed to be a contextual bandit or a homogeneous Markov decision process \citep[MDP,][]{tewari2017ads,ertefaie2014constructing,luckett2019estimating,liao2019off}.
-Thus, existing methods do not apply to observational data with frequent and irregularly spaced treatment changes as patients cannot be properly aligned nor can the data be reasonably assumed to be Markov.
-For an example of such data, see Figure \ref{stepBDTxtHistory}, which displays patient treatment histories for a subset of patients from the STEP-BD observational care pathway.
+While the literature on treatment regimes is rich and growing rapidly, the types of data to which current methods can be applied is restrictive.
+Existing methods for finite-horizon decision problems require that one be able to align patient treatment decisions in time and that the conditional average treatment effect at each decision point be estimated using either regression or weighting methods.
+For infinite- or indefinite-horizon problems, existing methods require that the data-generating distribution have sufficient structure to allow the pooling of data over time points and extrapolation to future decisions, e.g., the data-generating model might be assumed to be a contextual bandit or a homogeneous Markov decision process \citep[MDP,][]{tewari2017ads,ertefaie2014constructing,luckett2019estimating,liao2019off}.
+The setting we consider here has frequent and irregularly spaced treatment changes so that patients cannot be aligned over time points nor is it clinically plausible that the data are Markov; see Figure \ref{stepBDTxtHistory}, which displays patient treatment histories for a subset of patients from the STEP-BD standard care pathway.